MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 ## Enter data on webpages

-To provide input to a web page, select the appropriate web form-filling action depending on the nature of the element.
+To provide input to a webpage, select the appropriate web form-filling action depending on the nature of the element.
 For example, use the **Set drop-down list value on web page** action to select an item in a drop-down list.

 :::image type="content" source="media\web-automation\set-drop-down-list-value-on-web-page-action.png" alt-text="Screenshot of the Set drop-down list value on web page action.":::

 ## Extract data from webpages

-To extract a specific piece of data from a web page, use the **Get details of web page** or the **Get details of element on web page** action, depending on whether the data in question concerns the entire web page or an element inside it.
+To extract a specific piece of data from a webpage, use the **Get details of web page** or the **Get details of element on web page** action, depending on whether the data in question concerns the entire webpage or an element inside it.
 To find more information regarding details extraction from webpages, go to [Retrieve details from a webpage](how-to/retrieve-details-web-page.md).

 :::image type="content" source="media\web-automation\get-details-of-web-page-action.png" alt-text="Screenshot of the Get details of web page action.":::